 My work at a residential eating disorder center helped me fully appreciate the continuum of care from feeding children to teen and adult eating disorders.
 Helping people learn to nourish themselves sensibly in their day-to-day lives without stress is one of my favorite parts of my work.

 In my spare time, I love being outside with my family exploring Oregon.
 At home, I love to cook and to sew.

 Education and Training

 I graduated from the University of North Texas with a music performance degree.
 I found that I loved teaching and felt drawn to food and nutrition, my other passion.
 I made the switch and never looked back.
-I graduated from Texas Woman’s University (TWU) in Denton, Texas, with a Bachelor of Science degree and completed my internship and master’s degree through TWU in Denton.
+I graduated from Texas Woman’s University (TWU) in Denton, Texas with a Bachelor of Science degree and completed my internship and master’s degree through TWU in Denton.
 After working at UTMB in Galveston, providing medical nutrition therapy to ICU and bariatric patients, I stayed home to raise our two children.
 I went on to work at TEIS, Inc, an early intervention program for six years.
 After my family moved to the Portland area last year, I started working in eating disorder recovery at Monte Nido Portland.
-Working at the residential level of care gave me great insight into eating disorder recovery and intuitive eating.
+Working at the residential level of care gave me great insight in eating disorder recovery and intuitive eating.
 I look forward to supporting you and your family.

 Academy of Nutrition and Dietetics

-- Oregon Academy of Nutrition and Dietetics
+Oregon Academy of Nutrition and Dietetics

 Sensory, Oral, Sequential Workshop